SAP-samples/teched2025-IN162/exercises/ex3/ex3_1_details.md

     Click on 'Add and Open in Editor'.
 <br>![](../ex3/images/image4.png)

-1. Now you should see the basic skeleton of the IFlow in the editor ready for us to start building upon.
+1. Now you should see the basic skeleton of the IFlow in the editor, ready for us to start building upon.

     Click on 'Edit' to get started.
    <br>![](../ex3/images/image5.png)